-- In the ”Device” drop-down menu select the USB flash drive being used to create the bootable ISO.
-Next, select the Windows 10 ISO you’ve just downloaded from the ”Boot Selection” dropdown menu by making sure it’s set to ”Disk or ISO image”, then clicking on ”Select” button on the right then choosing the correct file.
+- In the “Device” drop-down menu, select the USB flash drive being used to create the bootable ISO.
+Next, select the Windows 10 ISO you’ve just downloaded from the “Boot Selection” drop-down menu by making sure it’s set to “Disk or ISO image,” then clicking on the “Select” button on the right and then choose the correct file.

 Installing and Activating Windows 10

 The process only works with the most recent Windows 10 ISO (link provided above), so if you have a backup ISO that’s more than six months old, this won’t work.
-Also note that if a Windows 7 or Windows 8 key has previously been used to upgrade to Windows 10, this method, unfortunately, won’t work.
+Also, remember that if a Windows 7 or Windows 8 key has previously been used to upgrade to Windows 10, this method, unfortunately, won’t work.

 - Restart your computer.